OCD & Anxiety Therapist in Portland & VA

 From Constant Worry To Living With Confidence After Birth.

 You want to be able to sleep, enjoy motherhood and get help.
 But constant worries and Intrusive Thoughts keep popping up in your mind.
 Am I a bad mom?
-Is something bad going to happen to the baby?
+Is something bad going to happen?

-Postpartum OCD is one of the most misunderstood Perinatal Mental Health conditions.
+Postpartum Anxiety & OCD is one of the most misunderstood Perinatal Mental Health conditions.
 It is often under-diagnosed and can leave mothers suffering in silence and alone.

-OCD is treatable and responds well to evidenced-based treatments such as Cognitive Behavioral Therapy (CBT) combined with Exposure-Based Strategies (ERP) adapted specifically for the Perinatal Period.
+Anxiety and OCD are treatable and respond well to evidenced-based treatments such as Cognitive Behavioral Therapy (CBT) combined with Exposure-Based Strategies (ERP).
 The first step is to schedule a phone call so that we can get you on your healing journey.
 Reach out!

 How I’m going to help you: